 How to Earn Chase Points

-Before you can use Chase points to book hotels, you need to earn some Chase Ultimate Rewards points.
+Before you can use Chase points to book hotels, though, you need to earn some Chase Ultimate Rewards points.

 The easiest way to quickly earn a stash of Chase Ultimate Rewards points is from a handful of different Chase credit cards.
 Whether you’re looking for a personal or business credit card, there are plenty of options.